linkerd/website/linkerd.io/content/2/tasks/fault-injection.md

 ## Prerequisites

-To use this guide, you'll need to have Linkerd installed on your cluster.
+To use this guide, you'll need to have Linkerd installed on your cluster, along with its Viz extension.
 Follow the [Installing Linkerd Guide](/2/tasks/install/) if you haven't already done this.

 ## Setup the service